PersiaML/tutorials/src/configuring/index.md

 #### intent

-The intent of PresiaML can be `Train` or `Infer`.
+The intent of PresiaML, can be either `Train` or `Infer`.

-There are additional configures when intent is `Infer`, here is an example.
+When intent is `Infer`, additional configurations including `servers` and `initial_sparse_checkpoint` have to be provided.
+Here is an example:

 ```yaml
 common_config: